baldwin323/Smodal/README.md

 4. **Documentation**: Alongside efficient code, we provide comprehensive documentation including thorough docstrings and README files, simplifying the maintenance process.

-5. **Separation of Concerns**: Coplying with Django's best practices, we have distinct files for templates, views, forms, and models ensuring code readability and clean organisation.
+5. **Separation of Concerns**: Complying with Django's best practices, we have distinct files for templates, views, forms, and models ensuring code readability and clean organization.

 6. **Templating**: We leverage Django's templating system, using template tags, variables, includes, etc., over basic HTML, thereby streamlining the development process.

-7. **Security**: To ensure top-notch security, our app employs input sanitization, password hashing, and access restrictions on unauthorised users, safeguarding user information at every cost.
+7. **Security**: To ensure top-notch security, our app employs input sanitization, password hashing, and access restrictions on unauthorized users, safeguarding user information at every cost.

 8. **Custom Error Pages**: We extend a positive user experience even in the event of a glitch by showcasing custom 404 and 500 error pages.